Dyslexia Symptoms and Signs

 • Reads with poor comprehension.

-• Remembers little of what he reads.
+• Remembers little of what they read.

 • Spells words as they sound, for example, ‘rite’ for right.